vocdoni/gnark-prover-tinygo/README.md

   ```sh
   make run-{compiler}-web-example
   ```
-  Select the desired WebAssembly compiler (`go` or `tinygo`).
+  Select the desired WebAssembly compiler (`go` or `tinygo` or `wasi` using `tinygo`).
 It will compile the circuit to generate the artifacts and also compile the prover to webassembly.

 #### Other commands